Please do not hesitate to contact me if you have a question that is not answered below.

 NLP (MPrac): Master Practitioner of Neuro-Linguistic Programming – I also achieved this, through further training, with the Quest Institute.

 MNCH (reg): Registered Member of the National Council for Hypnotherapy – the NCH is one of the leading governing bodies, also non-profit making, of professional standards for hypnotherapists in the UK.

 How long is a session?

 Other than for smoking and vaping cessation, a session is typically seventy-five minutes long, apart from the first which is ninety minutes.
-However, I allow ninety minutes for all sessions and therefore if a session goes over seventy-five minutes in order to benefit you, then there is no extra charge.
+However, I allow ninety minutes for sessions and therefore if a session goes over seventy-five minutes in order to benefit you, then there is no extra charge.
 The two smoking or vaping cessation sessions are typically two hours each in length.

 How many sessions will I need?